mchalupa/dg/README.md

 Dg can be used for different analyses, optimizations or program slicing (we currently use it for the last one in our tool called Symbiotic: https://github.com/staticafi/symbiotic).
-As a part of dg, you can find pointer analyses, reaching definitions analysis and a static slicer for LLVM.
+As a part of dg, you can find pointer analyses, reaching definitions analysis and a static (backward and forward) slicer for LLVM bitcode.

 Whole project is under developement and lacks documentation for now, so in the case of need, contact us by an e-mail (below).

 ## LLVM DependenceGraph && llvm-slicer

-We have implemented a dependence graph for LLVM and a static slicer for LLVM.
+We have implemented a dependence graph for LLVM and a static slicer for LLVM bitcode.

 ### Requirements & Compilation